VampireChicken12/Minecraft-Discord-Chat-Bridge/README.md

 Channel mentions and links are clickable in the minecraft chat, When hovering over name in square brackets the user's username and discriminator and ID will be shown

-# How to setup Minecraft-Chat-Bridge
+# How to setup Minecraft-Discord-Chat-Bridge

 ## Requirements